 The contest is open to all middle school students from New York City public schools.
 Students are invited to submit a 3-5 minute video that conveys the contest theme.

-- Contestants must be middle school students of the New York City public school system.
+- Contestants must be middle or high school students of the New York City public school system.

 - Contestants must have the permission of their school principal and a teacher willing to serve as sponsor and primary contact person.